-Gaming revenue is the difference between gaming wins and losses, not the total amount wagered.
-The Company accounts for its gaming transactions on a portfolio basis, as such wagers have similar characteristics and it would not be practical to view each wager on an individual basis.
+The transaction price for a casino wager is the difference between gaming wins and losses, not the total amount wagered.
+As such wagers have similar characteristics, the Company accounts for its gaming transactions on a portfolio basis by recognizing net win per gaming day versus on an individual basis.